jordancrouch/there-and-back-again/README.md

 #### Imagery

 - The imagery used throughout the site is important to help immerse the user in the content.
-All photos are entirely my own, and were taken on trips to Scotland, in order to provide an authentic and realistic experience.
-Ther is one exception of an image used in the featured journal article (Inveruglass II), which was taken from [cottages.com](https://www.cottages.com/cottages/kintulloch-uk5230), and it's use has also been credited on the website.
+All photos are entirely my own, and were taken on trips to Scotland, to provide an authentic and realistic experience.
+Ther is one exception of an image used in the featured journal article (Inveruglass II), which was taken from [cottages.com](https://www.cottages.com/cottages/kintulloch-uk5230), and its use has also been credited on the website.

 #### Visual Effects